fkeck/editheme/README.md

 ### Palettes

-Print the list of available palettes with list\_pal:
+Print the list of available palettes with `list_pal`:

 ``` r
 list_pal()